drothenberg/test-content/windows/README.md

 #Windows Test Content#
 ##Microsoft Windows##

-    The OVAL Test Content is currently developed and tested on the 32-bit version of Microsoft Windows XP and the 64-bit version of Microsoft Windows 7.
+    The OVAL Test Content is currently developed and tested on the 64-bit version of Microsoft Windows 7.

 <strong>1.
 Preparing the System</strong>
 First, extract the OVAL Test Content to a directory of your choice.
 Then unzip support.zip to C:\support.